 If you’d like to simplify your credit card strategy, or you’re relatively new to the rewards game, this card is certainly a good option.
 Put most (if not all) of your credit card travel spending onto it, score a great intro bonus, and you’ll have enough points for a pretty good redemption.

 Since there’s no annual fee, you’ll have very little work to do to enjoy the benefits.
 Pay your bills in full and on time and you’ll come out on top.
-Later on, if you’d like to upgrade your card to the Bank of America® Premium Rewards® credit card (which earns 2X points on travel and dining purchases), that would be a better fit for frequent traveling since it offers higher travel reward rates and travel perks its little sibling doesn’t.
+Later on, if you’d like to upgrade your card to the Bank of America® Premium Rewards® credit card (earns 2X points on travel and dining purchases, 2x points on grocery store purchases now through 12/31/21), that would be a better fit for frequent traveling since it offers higher travel reward rates and travel perks its little sibling doesn’t.

 Best for occasional travelers: Bank of America Travel Rewards credit card

 If you’re a seasoned globe-trotter that has a stake in loads of travel loyalty programs, chances are you’re in the market for a premium travel card.
 However, budget travelers that mainly break out their luggage cases for weekend trips and a yearly vacation may get more mileage out of the Bank of America Travel Rewards card.

 There are no travel miles for you to calculate or transfer and there is no annual fee to worry about recouping.
 Normally, needing to use the Bank of America’s Travel Center’s for your card’s 3X points rewards rate could be a major downside since you could be missing out on premium perks or loyalty rewards without booking directly with the travel partner.
 But if you’re looking for a one-size-fits-all travel credit card without the fuss of other rewards programs, you can unlock the true potential of the Travel Rewards card.